-Systemic symptoms, likely related to cytokine release, often appear early in the course of disease and with reactivation.
+Systemic symptoms, likely related to cytokine release, often appear early in the course of the disease and with reactivation.
 Fever is common in TB and is often relapsing and remitting.
-This is considered one of the constitutional symptoms of this disease.
+This symptom is considered one of the constitutional symptoms of this disease.

 Night sweats are another systemic finding in tuberculosis and are considered one of the constitutional symptoms seen in this disease.
 Most patients will complain that they see this several times a week.

 Weight loss is common in tuberculosis and likely related to systemic cytokine release.

 Hemoptysis, or the coughing up of blood, is present in approximately one-half of pulmonary tuberculosis cases.
 Patients presenting with hemoptysis and risk factors for TB should be thoroughly screened, given the strong correlation between this symptom and disease.

 Mycobacteria typically enter the body through the lungs but can then disseminate widely through the bloodstream and lymphatic system.
 This dissemination can lead to widespread infections in any organ, including the adrenal glands, CNS, GI, liver, vertebrae, kidneys, and bone.
 Dissemination can also lead to sepsis and death.